California Employment Law: Emotional Distress and Calculating Non-economic Damages

-Damages for emotional suffering are intended to compensate for the psychological toll your employment discrimination lawsuit have had on your daily life.
-Many different and extensive signs and symptoms of emotional distress are used in workplace-discrimination related claims in California.
+Damages for emotional suffering are intended to compensate for the psychological toll your employment discrimination lawsuit has had on your daily life.
+Many different and extensive signs and symptoms of emotional distress are used in workplace discrimination-related claims in California.

-Loss of sleep, worry, and terror are all included under emotional distress.
+Loss of sleep, worry, and terror are all included in emotional distress.
 The same goes for some instances of dread, embarrassment, anxiety, and sadness.

 Depending on the type of employment discrimination lawsuit, emotional discomfort varies from person to person.
 There is no definitive description; therefore, if you experience psychological problems resulting from your claim, keep track of them.
 These problems might be compensatable.
 For example, you might not find anything that someone else finds upsetting, and vice versa.

-That said, if you're not sure how or what to keep track of, seek advice from a pre-screened Los Angeles employment lawyer.
+If you're unsure how or what to keep track of, seek advice from a pre-screened Los Angeles employment lawyer.
 An employment lawyer will have the experience and knowledge to help you find and record as much admissible evidence as possible.

 Quantifying Damages for Pain and Suffering in California After a Work-related Injury

 You are probably receiving medical care if your injuries are severe enough to prompt you to launch a workers'. compensation case.
 Tell your doctor about any psychological symptoms you've had since the accident and your physical wounds.
 The evidence in your favor is emotional suffering that has been medically verified.